ashkar99/Stuff-Lending-System/design.md

     Menu "1"-- "0..*" MemberDaoInterface : have member menu
     Menu "1"-- "0..*" ItemDaoInterface : have item menu
-    Menu "1"-- "0..*" ContractDaoInterface : have contact menu
+    Menu "1"-- "0..*" ContractDaoInterface : have contact

 ````